mailchimp/content-style-guide/16-word-list.html.md

 ---
 ## Standardized spellings

 These words can be slippery.
-Here’s how we write them.
-(If it’s not on this list, defer to the [AP Style Guide](https://www.apstylebook.com/).)
+Here's how we write them.
+(If it is not on this list, defer to the [AP Style Guide](https://www.apstylebook.com/).)

 - add-on (noun, adjective), add on (verb)
 - back end (noun), back-end (adjective)